Can your business grow too fast?

 The decision to defer investment in more sophisticated financial planning and budgeting systems was a costly one.
 By “saving” money on financial management early on, they lost profits, lowered their valuation by more than $2 million at exit and endured a year of unnecessary stress.
 If the company weren’t so successful to begin with, an error like this could have easily bankrupted them.

 Growing a successful business requires a broad array of skills.
-Long-term success depends on assembling a team of employees and advisors with complimentary abilities.
+Long-term success depends on assembling a team of employees and advisors with complementary abilities.
 At Venture 7 Advisors, we’ve all successfully started, grown and sold companies, and we’ve helped our clients to develop integrated operational plans to avoid costly surprises like this.
 Don’t hope for success, plan for it with the help of people who have been there before.

 Identify your path to CFO success by taking our CFO Readiness Assessmentᵀᴹ.